 1964 founded the L'Académie de Peinture Orientale de Paris under the sponsorship of 14 French celebrities in early November.

 ?
 J. Alvard(critic), V. Elisseeff (director of Cernuschi Museum), H. Hartung (painter), J. Keim(historian), J. Lassaigne(critic), P. Soulages(painter), Chang D. Chien(painter), Chou Ling(philoshpher), Fujita(painter), Li Hi Soung(linguisitc), M. Thu(painter), K. Tchang(philoshpher), Zao Wouki(painter)

-invited to in Pittsburgh, the US.
+invited to Pittsburgh, USA.

 1965 won a Special Prize at the 8th Biennale de Sao Paulo.